Steve973/pychub/README.md

 that provided the `.chub` file, or verify the script contents before you execute/install the `.chub` file.

-When pychubby runs your pre- and post-install scripts, it does so as simply and predictably as possible.
+When pychub runs your pre- and post-install scripts, it does so as simply and predictably as possible.
 Pre-install scripts run first, in the order you list them.
 Post-install scripts run afterward, also in order.
-If any script fails (returns a non‑zero exit code), pychubby immediately stops and reports which script has failed.
+If any script fails (returns a non‑zero exit code), pychub immediately stops and reports which script has failed.
 Missing scripts won’t blow up the run.
 They’re skipped with a warning so that you don’t get stuck on a typo.